Knowing of my interest in vibrator powered

 The Breville 12V Home Lighting Plant.

 The Breville 742 is the first 12V domestic radio I have seen.
 I am not aware of any other manufacturer making sets for 12V lighting plants.
-In view of this, it is not surprising that Breville made 12V lighting plants to power their 742.
+It appears that Breville was supplying 12V lighting plants, and then designed a radio to suit.

 1949 advertisements for Breville's 12V lighting plant.